reputation-systems/comment-system-design/README.md

 ## Mechanism
 As you can see, the mechanism is simple (and if not, I'll explain it here):

-- A token is minted with an amount of 1.
+- A token is minted.
 - Spending script: [Smart Contract Logic](https://github.com/reputation-systems/sigma-reputation-panel/tree/master?tab=readme-ov-file#-smart-contract-logic).
 - **R4** is used to indicate a tag—the type of object.
 - **R5** specifies the type of the referenced value, for example, `plain/text-utf8`.